gus-hub-tech/game-day-notifications/README.md

 5. **Wrong Environment Variables** - Verify `NBA_API_KEY` and `SNS_TOPIC_ARN` are correct in Lambda
 6. **API Key Issues** - Ensure your SportsData.io API key is valid and not expired
 7. **SNS Topic Permissions** - Verify Lambda has permission to publish to your SNS topic
+8. **boto3 Module Not Found** - For local testing, install dependencies with `pip install -r requirements.txt`

 **Quick Troubleshooting Steps:**